Jeiwan/uniswapv3-book/content/docs/milestone_1/introduction.md

 [TODO: graph the model]

 Before getting to code, let's figure out the math and calculate all the parameters of the model.
+To keep things simple, I'll do all math calculations in Python.
+This will allow us to focus on the calculations without diving into the nuances of mathematical operations in Solidity.
+This also means that, in smart contracts, we'll hardcode all the amounts and values.
+This might look like a fake, but we want to start with simple contracts that work.

+For your convenience, I put all the Python calculations in [unimath.py](https://github.com/Jeiwan/uniswapv3-code/blob/main/unimath.py).